 She completed the Yogacampus teacher training in 2011 with Susanne Lahusen as her main teacher.
 She is grateful to have learnt over the years from teachers Anna Ashby, Catherine Annis, Alaric Newcombe, Julie Martin, Alessandra Peccorella, Alan Finger, Katrina Repka, and at the Sivananda Yoga Vedanta centre in Kerala.
 Her approach is also informed by her studies in Somatics during an MA at London Contemporary Dance School, and career in movement and dance.

 Scarlett Perdereau instructs the following:

 vinyasa flow yoga : all levels

 A dynamic flowing practice of postures drawing on the ashtanga yoga tradition yet with creative sequencing so that each class is different.

 Deep stretching for strength and flexibility leaves you energized yet relaxed.

 All levels - everyone welcome, differing abilities are catered for.
 Complete beginners should be aware that a minimum level of fitness is recommended as these classes may be faster paced or more physically challenging.

 slow flow yoga : all levels

 A flowing practice for anyone seeking attention to detail or in need of a gentler pace whilst still moving through creative sequences of poses.
-It is relevant to beginners as much as advanced practitioners, and welcomes pregnant women and those recovering from injury.
+An inclusive class, it welcomes beginners as much as advanced practitioners, as well as pregnant women and those recovering from injury.